atheler/klang/README.md

 ## Klang Primer

 Klang provides various audio related blocks, which can be connected to each other to form a network.
 Every block can have multiple in- or output connections.
 Be connecting the various connections together we can define our network and then execute it with `run_klang(*blocks)`.
+This function only needs some blocks which are part of the network.
+Not all of them.
+It will deduce the remaing blocks through the network connections and determine an appropriate execution order.

 In the following script we create a 440 Hz sine oscillator which output gets send to the sound card.